UX is evolving, and the only way to ensure relevant, compatible designs is by validating them through user feedback.

 While there are numerous ways to obtain user insights in the UX research spectrum, user interviews remain one of the most popular methods.

 What are user interviews?

-Having defined what user interviews are and made an attempt to explain why it’s important to hold them well, here are a few tips for you to make the most out of them.
+Having defined what user interviews are, here are a few tips for you to make the most out of them.

 As obvious as this may sound, a lot of UX researchers/designers spend all their time focusing on the topic of the interview and no time on the user they’ll be interviewing.

 In addition to being a user of your product/service, they are regular people with a routine.
 They use your solution because it eases a day-to-day activity in their life.
 Understanding their background helps you gain more insight into the data they provide.

 If you haven’t been recording user interviews yet, get ready to have your mind blown once you start.

 Recording interviews gives you the ability to revisit them and also helps you notice the user’s physical and emotional state during the interview.